dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-31-level-32.md

 remote: 56a9bf19c63d650ce78e6ec0354ee45e
 ```

-Logout of the current session and login as bandit32 to start the next level
+Logout of the current session and log in as bandit32 to start the next level

 ```
 ssh bandit32@bandit.labs.overthewire.org -p 2220